claudiob/forty_two_words/engines/stupid_auth/README.md

 Just add the `stupid_auth` gem to your `Gemfile`, bundle, and you will get access to the `login` (POST) route, `logout` (DELETE) route and `logged_in?` method, accessible both in your controllers and helpers.

+Note that SimpleAuth requires `ApplicationController` to exist in the app where it is installed.

 Why is it useful
 ================